ocornut/imgui/README.md

 ImGui is particularly suited to integration in 3D applications, fullscreen applications, embedded applications, games, or any applications on consoles platforms where operating system features are non-standard.

-ImGui is self-contained within 4 files that you can easily copy and compile into your application/engine:
+ImGui is self-contained within 6 files that you can easily copy and compile into your application/engine:

   - imgui.cpp
   - imgui.h
   - imconfig.h (empty by default, user-editable)
+  - stb_rect_pack.h
   - stb_textedit.h
+  - stb_truetype.h

 Your code passes mouse/keyboard inputs and settings to ImGui (see example applications for more details).
 After ImGui is setup, you can use it like in this example: